-Second only to the Blue Whale in size, the Bowhead Whale is one of the longest living mammals in the world!
+Bowhead Whales are one of the longest living mammals in the world!
 They are uniquely adapted to living all year round in the cold, harsh Arctic seas.
 Bowhead Whales are famous for their complex and beautiful songs, which they use to communicate with each other.

 Amazing Facts About the Bowhead Whale

-- The Bowhead Whale can grow up to 60ft (18m) in length and weighs up to 100 tonnes, making it the second largest mammal on earth after the blue whale.
+- The Bowhead Whale can grow up to 60ft (18m) in length and weighs up to 100 tonnes, making it the fifth-largest mammal on earth.

 - Bowheads are one of the longest living mammals on the planet.
 One individual caught of the coast of Alaska in 2007 was found to have a harpoon point embedded in it that dated back to 1880, suggesting that it was at least 130 years old.
 Experts believe the oldest Bowhead could be as old as 200!